Twice-Told Tales (film): "Dr. Heidegger's Experiment"

 Two elderly friends, Carl Heidegger (Sebastian Cabot) and Alex (Price), meet to celebrate Heidegger's 79th birthday.
 They discover that Heidegger's fiancée from 38 years before, Sylvia (Mari Blanchard), is perfectly preserved in her coffin.
-Heidegger believes that the water dripping into the coffin has the power to preserve.
+Heidegger believes that the water dripping into the coffin from the crypt's ceiling has the power to preserve, and perhaps to reinvigorate.
 He tries it on a withered rose and it comes back into full bloom.

-Carl and Alex drink it and become young again.
+Carl and Alex drink the water and become young again.
 Carl injects the liquid into Sylvia and she comes back to life.
-Sylvia reveals that she and Alex were secretly lovers.
-Carl attacks Alex, but Alex kills him in the struggle.
-The effects of the water wear off.
-Sylvia is reduced to a desiccated skeleton, Carl's body returns to its original age.
-Alex returns to the crypt to find more of the water, but it no longer flows.
+Carl overhears Sylvia and Alex speaking and learns that they were secretly lovers.
+Carl attacks Alex but Alex accidentally kills him in the struggle.
+Carl's body returns to its true age and Alex realises that the effects of the water are temporary.
+Sylvia is reduced to a desiccated skeleton and Alex's body too returns to its original age.
+Alex returns to the crypt in desperation to find more of the water but it no longer flows.

 "Rappaccini's Daughter"

 In Padua, Giacomo Rappaccini (Price) keeps his daughter Beatrice (Joyce Taylor) in a garden.
 A university student next door, Giovanni (Brett Halsey), sees her and falls in love.
 One of Giovanni's professors says that he used to teach with Rappaccini.
-Many years ago, Rappaccini abruptly quit academia and became a recluse after his wife ran away with a lover.
-Rappaccini has treated Beatrice with an exotic plant extract that makes her touch deadly; he does this to keep her safe from unwanted suitors, but it makes her a prisoner in her own home.
+Many years earlier, Rappaccini abruptly quit academia and became a recluse after his wife ran away with a lover.
+Rappaccini has treated Beatrice with an exotic plant extract that makes her touch deadly to keep her safe from unwanted suitors, but it also makes her a prisoner in her own home.

 When Rappaccini sees the attraction between Giovanni and Beatrice, he surreptitiously treats Giovanni with the extract so they can be together.
-Giovanni is aghast, and obtains an experimental antidote from his professor.
-He consumes the antidote in front of Beatrice, but it kills him.
+Giovanni is aghast and obtains an experimental antidote from his professor.
+He consumes the antidote in front of Beatrice but it kills him.
 Beatrice drinks it also, killing herself.
-Rappaccini grabs the exotic plant with both hands and its touch kills him.
+Having lost everything of value, Rappaccini grabs the exotic plant with both hands and allows its touch to kill him.